-Most captivating part of the documentary was when a final year Harvard student made a comment; “I’m going back home to join forces with other young talented people to help develop my country.
+Most captivating part of the documentary was when a final year Harvard student made a comment; “I’m going back home to join force with other young talented people to help develop my country.
 I got nothing to impact in America or Europe, they got enough brain needed for any form of development they wish to attain” she said.

 If we actually have an in-depth look at it, poor governance and lack of adequate utilization of resource are major causes of brain drain.
-We shouldn’t just keep mute and let the brains that will help build Africa to continue to drain away or die in the Mediterranean.
+But we shouldn’t just keep mute and let the brains that will help build and shape Africa better continue to drain away or die in the Mediterranean.
 We should start by standing up for what’s true and right; ensure those we vote for are those with the vision to create an atmosphere that would help talents flourish; let our vote count, supporting and working together with those with good intentions for the development of individual African country.
 I’m on the side that brain drain indeed has dug a hole in the better development of Africa.

 I’m not implying that the brains available aren’t trying their possible best.
 Don’t know about you but I believe if brain drain can be curbed, our development rate will increase.
 We need more brain.
 NO ONE CAN DO IT BUT US.